History of English Literature: Chart, Books & Notes PDF

 20th Century Literature

-After the end of the victorian age, the modern history of English literature began with the beginning of the 20th century.
-Rudyard Kipling is considered as one of the greatest writers in this century.
-He was born in India and then moved to Lahore and was a supporter of colonization.
-His main works include Kim, Life’s handicap, apart from the significant book ‘the Jungle Book’.
-Some prominent contributions to the 20th-century literature were EM Foster’s ‘A Passage to India’, H.G Wells, The Time Machine, The Invisible Man, First Man on the Moon’ etc.
+After the end of the Victorian age, the modern history of English literature began with the beginning of the 20th century.
+Rudyard Kipling is considered one of the greatest writers of this century.
+He was born in India and then moved to Lahore, and was a supporter of colonisation.
+His main works include Kim, Life’s handicap, apart from the significant book ‘The Jungle Book’.
+Some prominent contributions to 20th-century literature were EM Foster’s ‘A Passage to India’, H.G.
+Wells ‘ The Time Machine, The Invisible Man, First Man on the Moon, etc.

 Courtesy: Teach Matters

-Also Read: English Literature Courses
+Also Read: Top 10 English Literature Interview Questions and Answers

 History of Indian English Literature

-The history of Indian English literature originally started with poets and writers like Henry Louis Vivian Derozio, Rabindranath Tagore and Sri Aurobindo.
+The history of Indian English literature originally started with poets and writers like Henry Louis Vivian Derozio, Rabindranath Tagore, and Sri Aurobindo.
 While most of the Indian writers continued to write in their native languages, these authors adopted English and marked a beginning to what we can now call the history of Indian English literature.
 Here are some of the key features of the history of Indian English literature:

-• The history of Indian English literature gets a bit complicated, especially during the period which marked the freedom struggle for independence and the period following independence.
+• The history of Indian English literature gets a bit complicated, especially during the period that marked the freedom struggle for independence and the period following independence.
 English being the language of colonisers, the Indian writers who adopted English were highly criticised for their choice.

 • Writers like R.K.
 Narayan and Salman Rushdie brought out their own version of English by incorporating certain Indian words into their otherwise English texts.
-Later this came to be known as “chutnification”.
+Later, this came to be known as “chutnification”.
 And this is how Indian writers made a foreign language into their own.

 • With time, Indian English literature became the lens through which the outside world looked at India.
 They become carriers of a collective history.
-For instance, in “Malgudi days”, R.K.
+For instance, in “Malgudi Days”, R.K.
 Narayan paints the picture of the Indian rural community with all their beliefs and traditions.

 • Writers like Salman Rushdie and Khushwant Singh tried to capture the horrors of partition in their writings.
-In a sense, with time Indian English writing became the common ground on which various histories were inscribed.
+In a sense, with time, Indian English writing became the common ground on which various histories were inscribed.
 And this process continues even today.

 • One other significant part of the history of English Literature in India is the period when writers started translating their works.
-For example, Rabindranath Tagore decided to translate “Gitanjali” which was written in Bengali into English.
+For example, Rabindranath Tagore decided to translate “Gitanjali”, which was written in Bengali, into English.
 And this translation process leads to the creation of a separate branch called Indian writing in translation.

-• When we look at contemporary Indian English fiction like those of authors like Arundhati Roy, Aravind Adiga, to name a few, we realise that Indian writing in English still remains as a cultural artefact that tells compelling stories about the various cultures of India.
+• When we look at contemporary Indian English fiction like that of authors like Arundhati Roy, Aravind Adiga, to name a few, we realise that Indian writing in English still remains a cultural artefact that tells compelling stories about the various cultures of India.
 It still is a medium through which we could get a better understanding of the cultures and beliefs of the people of India.

 Love English Lit?
 Prove it by Acing this Basic English Test!